yagiizerdem06-design/Internship-Attendence/README.md

 Objective
 The project demonstrates a disciplined approach to fulfilling academic requirements while maintaining professional standards in code structure and documentation.
 I aim to apply this technical foundation and commitment to a professional internship environment.

+You can download the project from here https://yagizerdem4.itch.io/internship-attendence